Medically reviewed on Sep 5, 2018

 Use this medicine (doxepin tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Take within 30 minutes of a meal.
+- Take within 30 minutes of bedtime.

 - Do not take within 3 hours of a meal.